We are proud of the standard of dress at Selby High School and insist on high standards of appearance.

 Please see below for the Selby High School expectations for school uniform:

 - Trousers: Formal, tailored black school trousers in a regular fitting; trousers must also be of a length that meets the tops of shoes.
 Trousers can be worn with or without a plain black trouser belt with a non-fashion buckle.
-“Jeans style” trousers (including any studs), tapered or tight fitting trousers are not allowed.
+“Jeans style” trousers (including any studs) or tapered trousers are not allowed.

-- Skirts: Plain black skirt; skirts must be no more than an inch above the knee; tight-fitting skirts or skirts made out of lycra or lycra-style stretchy material are not allowed.
+- Skirts: Plain black skirt; skirts must be no more than an inch above the knee; skirts made out of lycra or lycra-style stretchy material are not allowed.

 - Socks and Tights: Dark coloured ankle-length socks should be worn; black tights may be worn with skirts.
 Please note trainer-style socks are not allowed.